 Another problem is class sizes.
-We in the rich world may baulk at the idea of more than 30 pupils in a class but in many parts of sub-Saharan Africa the pupil/teacher ratio is absurd at more than double that figure :- in Central African Republic it is 80:1, in Malawi 69:1, in Chad 62:1, in Rwanda 60:1, in Mozambique 55:1, in Guinea-Bissau 52:1 and in South Sudan 50:1.
+We in the rich world may baulk at the idea of more than 30 pupils in a class but in many parts of sub-Saharan Africa the pupil/teacher ratio is absurd at more than double that figure :- in Central African Republic it is 80:1, in Malawi 69:1, in Chad 62:1, in Mozambique 55:1, in Guinea-Bissau 52:1 and in South Sudan 50:1.
 Imagine having to control a class of 80 kids!
 Conversely in Mauritius there are 22 children per primary school teacher.

 But even if you are one of the luckier ones in Africa and have a school to go to other challenges can present themselves:-

 may well be under a tree as the local community cannot afford to build

 a school.
 Inevitably then, when it rains, lessons stop and on really wet